ghana7989/node-farm/README.md

 # node-farm
-#This is Node.js Project
+# This is Node.js Project
 TO run this app locally clone
 use commands < node index.js>
-in your browser check the ##localhost:8002
+in your browser check the www.localhost:8002